St Helier: Geography

 St Helier is one of the twelve parishes of Jersey and is the most populated of them.
 It is located on the island's south coast, on the eastern end of St Aubin's Bay.
 It covers the majority, and the principal part of, the island's principal settlement (henceforth referred to as "the town").
 A large part of the parish is rural.

 The town has no clearly defined boundary and does not directly match any parish boundaries.
 The 2011 Island Plan defines the built-up area as including a large part of the Southern part of the parish (the contiguous built-up area within the parish, notably excluding parts of Mont à l'Abbé, Le Mont au Prêtre, Grands Vaux, and St Andrews), a part of St Saviour (however not the Five Oaks area, despite being part of the contiguous urban area) and the Georgetown-Plat Douet area of St Saviour and St Clement.
 Most of the town is located on low-lying land, consisting of escarpment and flood plain.

-The town's centre is located entirely within the Parish of St Helier, and mostly consists of the area surrounding the town's high street, King Street, and Queen Street.
-It also contains the Parade Cenotaph, Town Church, Town Hall, Royal Square, Victorian Market, the States Chamber and Liberation Square.
-The town centre is the central business district for the island, containing the principal retail and finance companies.
+The town's centre is located entirely within the Parish of St Helier, and mostly consists of the area surrounding King Street and Queen Street.
+It also contains key buildings such as St Helier Town Hall and the States Building.

 The parish has a population of 33,522 and a land area of 10.6 km^{2}, making it the densest parish on the island.

 The topography of the parish is one of the most varied.
 The marshland on which the town is situated is encircled by highlands which protect the town from the worst winds.
-In the southeast of the parish, rising from the plains in the centre of town is Mont de Ville and Mount Bingham which divide the Havre des Pas district from the Harbour.
+In the southeast of the parish, rising from the plains in the centre of town is Mont de Ville and Mount Bingham which divide the Havre des Pas district from the harbour.

 Le Grand Douet runs underneath the parish from the north near Grands Vaux, out near the Underpass (pictured below).

 The Waterfront Centre was constructed on land reclaimed in the 1980s.

 Since the 1980s, a significant reclamation project has extended the southern area of St Helier – the area now known as the Waterfront.
 The A1 dual carriageway was upgraded and extended, with a new grade-separated roundabout junction, the first in the Channel Islands.